 - Superior Financial Control and Governance.
 Its strength includes the inbuilt visual workflow for each financial transaction, superior change control of the ERP configurations, and SOX compliance approval flow.

 - Integration Challenges with Best-of-breed Solutions.
-While SAP S/4 HANA has one of the best best-of-breed solutions for larger medical device manufacturers, they might not be as pre-integrated as other solutions.
+While SAP S/4 HANA has one of the best best-of-breed solutions, they might not be as pre-integrated as other solutions.

 - Overbloated Customizations and Controls for Smaller Organizations.
 As with other larger products on this list, the controls provided as part of the product may feel unnecessary and overwhelming for smaller companies.
 In addition, they may add additional development and testing time to disable them.